Ironman Training: Long Ride Benefits

 3. Dialing in Your Ironman Nutrition Strategy

-Tests Fueling Strategy: Gels, drinks, bars—find the mix that keeps your energy stable over hours.
+Tests Fuelling Strategy: Gels, drinks, bars.
+Find the mix that keeps your energy stable over hours.

 Prevents GI Distress: Avoid stomach issues by discovering which foods and fluids sit well.